 It's not gridlock but a lock on the Grid that is a good thing for National Grid.
 It is the sole owner and operator of the electricity transmission system in England and Wales.
 It transmits electricity through about 4,500 miles of overhead and underground lines to distribution utilities serving more than 52 million people.
-National Grid also operates the UK natural gas transmission and distribution system (serving 11 million homes and businesses) through its
+National Grid also operates the UK natural gas transmission and distribution system (serving 10.9 million homes and businesses) through its

-In the US the company distributes power to about 3.3 million customers in Massachusetts, New Hampshire, New York, and Rhode Island, and natural gas to 3.4 million clients in those states.
+In the US the company distributes power to about 3.5 million customers in Massachusetts, New Hampshire, New York, and Rhode Island, and natural gas to 3.6 million clients in those states.
 It also manages the electricity distribution network in Long Island.

 National Grid owns the high-voltage electricity transmission network in England and Wales, and operates the high pressure gas transmission system in Britain.

 The electricity industry connects generation sources to homes and businesses through transmission and distribution networks.
 National Grid produces electricity from fossil fuel and nuclear power stations, as well as renewable sources such as wind and solar.
 In the US, National Grid owns and operates 50 fossil fuel-powered stations on Long Island and 4.6 MW of solar generation in Massachusetts.

 It operates the transmission network in England and Wales and also operates Scottish networks.
 The company is working in a joint venture with Scottish Power Transmission to construct an interconnector to reinforce the transmission system between Scotland and England and Wales.
 In the US, it jointly operates transmission facilities spanning upstate New York, Massachusetts, New Hampshire, Rhode Island, and Vermont.